eurostat/flagr/README.md

 * the `flag_frequency` method returns the most frequent flag for the aggregate,
 * the `flag_weighted` method returns the flag which cumulative weight is the highest.

-Detailed documentation of the functions is in the package.
+Detailed documentation of the functions is in the package or see the [vignette](vignettes/flagr_intraduction.pdf) for more information.

 ## examples
 >library(tidyr)<br/>